A family of higher genus complete minimal surfaces that includes the Costa-Hoffman-Meeks one: A family of high genus minimal surfaces with three ends

-\begin{remark} We point out that: \begin{enumerate} \item A calculation shows that produces the same minimal surface as $\cos y+\sinh x\, \sinh z=0$. \item In \cite{Hoffman_Meeks.1990}, D. Hoffman and W.H.
+Up to a suitable motion in $\mathbb{R}^3$, one can show that this pair $(g,\eta)$ produces the same minimal surface as $\cos x_2+\sinh x_1\, \sinh x_3=0$.
+Thus, we reobtain one of the limits obtained by D. Hoffman and W.H.
+Meeks III, according to Theorem 3.1 in \cite{Hoffman_Meeks.1990}.\\

+Now, if $|t|\neq 1$ we obtain the Weierstrass data for the family of the Scherk-Enneper surfaces (see Figure~\ref{Figure_a1}), which indicates that this is a possible limit, when properly normalized.
+Still with $|t|\neq 1$, it is not know to us whether, after a rescaling in $M_k$ and taking $k \rightarrow \infty$, we obtain convergence to the singular configuration given by a vertical double Enneper surface of higher dihedral symmetry (see \cite{Karcher.1989}) and a horizontal plane.

+\begin{remark} In \cite{Hoffman_Meeks.1990} D. Hoffman and W.H.
 Meeks did a thorough study of limits to $\Sigma_{k,1}=M_k$.
-In this paper they proved the first item of Corollary~\ref{Cor_Lim} and also that $M_k$ converge to the union of the plane and the catenoid. \end{enumerate} \end{remark}
+As $k \rightarrow \infty$, suitable scalings of the $M_k$ converge either to the singular configuration given by a vertical catenoid and a horizontal plane passing through its waist circle, or to the singly-periodic Scherk minimal surface (see also \cite{MeeksIII.2012}). \end{remark}